-Of course, we enjoy fine food too, but that's not as important!
-I nearly forgot the last piece of information.
+Tour organiser: I nearly forgot the last piece of information.
 You will see there are labels which I have passed around for you to put on all your luggage.
 Could you fill them in, please?
-On the top line please write "Q19 Greek tour" and on the lower line, write, in block letters, I mean upper case, the letters AA and the number 3-that's Q20 AA3.
+On the top line please write "Q19 Greek tour" and on the lower line, write, in block letters, I mean upper case, the letters A A and the number 3 - that's Q20 AA3.